-In the email marketing world, your sending reputation is something that you need to protect with everything that you have (click here to watch a video we did on this topic).
+In the email marketing world, your sending reputation is something that you need to protect with everything that you have.

 One of the ways that you can help to look after it, is to keep your audience clean (this applies for all email marketing platforms).